 Pablo needs to stop smoking.
 Why?
-Because his wife, family and doctor say he should.
+Because his wife, family, and doctor say he should.
 But Pablo is a stubborn man.
 He’s worked in the mercury mines of Almadén, Spain, risking his life daily, he’s had five severe heart attacks and smoked 20 Winston’s a day since he was 12.
 Now in his seventies, Pablo spends most of his day in front of the TV, surrounded by a cloud of smoke, with his back turned firmly towards a village that has lived through better times.

 Pablo represents the last generation of Almadén mercury miners, an age old profession with over 2000 years of history.
-Through a straightforward depiction of life’s everyday moments, Pablo’s Winter explores the decay of the local mining culture, but above all, pays homage to its real protagonists: the miners and their families.
+Through a straightforward depiction of life’s everyday moments, Pablo’s Winter explores the decay of the local mining culture, but above all, it pays homage to the real protagonists: the miners and their families.

 Editor: Nick Gibbon